Fun & Easy React JS Sample Project (Step-by-Step + Source Code)

 Here’s what the code above does:

-• Create a React state called cardsData where we’ll store data of Rick and Morty characters.
-Its initial value is set to an empty array.
+where we’ll store data of Rick and Morty characters.
+Its initial value is set to an empty array. - Create a function named

-• This function uses fetch API.
+- This function uses fetch API.
 You can also use axios.

-• Uses .json() method to parse the API response into a JavaScript object.
+method to parse the API response into a JavaScript object. - Sets the resulting value to the

-• Call the fetchData function that fetches the data from a useEffect hook.
+function that fetches the data from auseEffect

-If you want, you can console.log() the value of cardsData so you can confirm if the data-fetching and state-setting were successful.
+so you can confirm if the data-fetching and state-setting were successful.
 The value should be an array of a JavaScript objects containing details of random Rick and Morty characters.

 Finally, add this to App.css: